Exerra/exerra-api-docs/docs/intro.md

 ---

 # Intro
-These docs contain documentation for various Exerra API related packages.
+These docs contain documentation for various packages published by Exerra.

 You can find the full list here: